Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Conclusion

 \section{Conclusion}

-In this paper, we have characterized the sum-capacity of feedback models with varying capabilities depending on whether an infinite capacity feedback link exists between one receiver and another transmitter (resulting in a total of 15 feedback models).
-In case of the deterministic interference channel, we find the exact sum-capacity of all the feedback models while for the Gaussian channel we find the approximate sum-capacity within $4.17$ bits.
-Interestingly we find that the sum-capacity of the $(1000)$ feedback model is same as that of the $(1111)$ model for the deterministic interference channel, i.e. a single feedback link from one of the receivers to its corresponding transmitter is achieves the same sum-capacity as the that of the feedback model where both the receivers broadcast feedback to both the transmitters.
+In this paper, we characterize the capacity region of all channel output feedback models in a two user symmetric interference channel.
+Depending on whether an infinite capacity feedback link exists between a receiver and a transmitter, a total of 9 canonical feedback models are present.
+In case of the symmetric linear deterministic interference channel, we find the exact capacity region, while for the Gaussian channel we find the approximate capacity region within at most $4.59$~bits/Hz for all the 9 feedback models.
+Interestingly, in the weak interference regime all models of feedback have the identical capacity region except the feedback model with a single direct feedback link.
+In other words, all feedback models (except the single direct link feedback model) have the same capacity region as the capacity region achievable with all four feedback links.
+In particular, this includes that the capacity region of the single cross link feedback model is identical with the capacity region of the feedback model with all four feedback links.
+Although the single direct-link feedback has a smaller capacity region than other feedback models, in the weak interference regime, its sum-capacity is identical to the sum-capacity of the rest of the feedback models.
+In the strong interference regime as well, single direct-link feedback is sufficient to achieve the same sum-capacity as that achievable with all four feedback links.

+To prove these results, we proposed two new outer-bounds, one for the single direct link feedback model and another for the feedback model with all four feedback links.
+The two new outer bounds together with the cut-set bound form a comprehensive outer bound for all feedback models, which allow for exact/approximate capacity region calculations for deterministic/Gaussian channel models.